ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 Configuration                      | Example                                                                        | Description
 ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-migrationImplClassName             | org.forgerock.openig.modernize.impl.LegacyOpenSSOProvider                      | This should be the package.class implemented byt the user.
-In this toolkit is presented under /openig-modernize-client-implementation/src/main/java/org/forgerock/openig/modernize/impl/LegacyOpenSSOProvider.java getUserMigrationStatusEndpoint     | <<proto>>://<<idmHost>>/openidm/managed/user?_queryFilter=userName+eq+\"{0}\"" | This represents the user endpoint from ForgeRock IDM, with a query action. provisionUserEndpoint              | <<proto>>://<<idmHost>>/openidm/managed/user?_action=create                    | This represents the user endpoint from ForgeRock IDM, with a create action. openIdmPassword                    | openidm-admin                                                                  | The openidm admin user password.
+getUserMigrationStatusEndpoint     | <<proto>>://<<idmHost>>/openidm/managed/user?_queryFilter=userName+eq+\"{0}\"" | This represents the user endpoint from ForgeRock IDM, with a query action. provisionUserEndpoint              | <<proto>>://<<idmHost>>/openidm/managed/user?_action=create                    | This represents the user endpoint from ForgeRock IDM, with a create action. openIdmPassword                    | openidm-admin                                                                  | The openidm admin user password.